DeeNewcum/CGI-Carp-WarningsToBrowser/README.md

 # RATIONALE

+[CGI::Carp](https://metacpan.org/pod/CGI%3A%3ACarp) provides `warningsToBrowser` functionality.
+However, the _only_ way that CGI::Carp can report those warnings is in the HTML comments, which makes them very easy for developers to miss.

 The author feels that it's important to expose warnings as early as possible in the software development lifecycle, preferably by the same developer who created them, as part of the "[shift left](https://devopedia.org/shift-left)" effort.